 Seeking Alpha Quant Rating “Strong Buy” Performance

-Instead, could you have gotten into Energy & Shipping stocks that have been rallying using the Seeking Alpha Strong Buy stock picks?
+Instead, could you have gotten into Energy & Shipping stocks that have been rallying throughout 2022 using the Seeking Alpha Strong Buy stock picks?

 Let’s take a look.